 Department of Psychology

-Willing to consider taking a doctoral student this year: Yes
+Willing to consider taking a doctoral student in 2018-19: Yes

 Selected publications in peer refereed journals:

 Littleton, H. L., Grills-Taquechel, A. E., & Drum, K. B. (2014).
 Predicting risky sexual

 behavior in emerging adulthood: Examination of a moderated mediation model among child sexual abuse and adult sexual assault victims.
 Violence and Victims, 29, 981-998.

 Littleton, H. L., Grills-Taquechel, A. E., Buck, K. S., Rosman, L., & Dodd, J. C. (2013).